-The new method, although started from the old one in some key aspects, was really revolutionary about the practical parameters of: mechanical stability (no "leakage" of the best material from the surface), percentage of material at small dimensions.
-Such last parameter increased from 1-2% up to about 30% of the whole material.
+The new method, although started from the old one in some key aspects, was really revolutionary about the practical parameters of: mechanical stability (almost no leakage of the "best" material from the surface), fraction of material at small dimensions.
+Such last parameter increased from previous 1-2% (generation one) up to about 30% of the whole material (generation two).

 Such big improvements were obtained because large economical (and man-power) help of an Italian Company that "believed" in our previous results.
-We were able to design, and achieve, specific electronics and mechanical set-up to produce such kind of sub-micrometric wires.
+We were able to design, and build, specific electronics and mechanical setup to produce such kind of sub-micrometric wires.
+Systematic (but very boring and expensive) experimental work was the key factor for the success.

-Moreover, because one of our goals was to see, by nuked eyes, if the wire was really stable about the leakage of "good" materials even after several cycles of low-->high-->low temperatures and Hydrogen loading (or even de-loading!), we build a new transparent reactor with borosilicate glass (Schott DURAN) of large wall thickness to withstand enough large pressure drops (up to 8bar, at wall temperatures up to 250°C).
+Moreover, because one of our goals was to see, to the naked eye, if the wire was really stable about the leakage of "good" materials even after several cycles of low \rightarrow high \rightarrow low temperatures and H2 loading (or even de-loading!), we build a new transparent reactor with borosilicate glass (Schott DURAN) of large (3mm) wall thickness to withstand enough large pressure drops (up to 8 bar), at internal wall temperatures up to 280°C.

 For the calorimetric measurements, we adopted the simplified approach to measure the external glass wall temperature.
-Taking into consideration the temperature of interest, i.e. T_wall>100°C, the main channel of heat exchange to the environment is radiation of heat.
+Taking into consideration the temperature of interest, i.e. T_wall>140°C, the main channel of heat exchange to the environment is radiation of heat.
 In other words, it can be used the simple formula of Stefan-Boltzmann law: